SherG/s2/blog/facebook-ads-roi.md

 With data at the center, any disappointment over no-shows or boring follow-up work should fade immediately.

-Now, two weeks isn't enough time to get an idea of average conversion rate.
+Now, as mentioned above, two weeks isn't enough time to get an idea of average conversion rate.
 But let's assume for the sake of this article, that the business owner continues to obtain an average of 2 sales every month.
 Is that conversion rate good or bad?

 First, get some perspective.
 Find out what the average lead conversion rate is for your industry.
 Look for anecdotal figures from friends.
 A colleague of mine makes one sale per 100 leads.
 He'd be beyond thrilled to get 1 sale out of 16.